18F/api-standards/README.md

 Keys managed by api.data.gov can be re-used with other APIs hosted by this service, which reduces complexity for users.
 This service also allows the use of a DEMO_KEY for unauthenticated access, without keys, which reduces the "Time To First Hello World" for developers using your API.

 ### 4. Provide Support For Versioning
 All APIs must support versioning.
 The recommended method of versioning APIs is to include a major version number in the URL path.
 For example "/v1/".
-And example of this method can be found at: https://gsa.github.io/sam_api/sam/versioning.html.
+An example of this method can be found at: https://gsa.github.io/sam_api/sam/versioning.html.

 #### Breaking Changes (backwards-incompatible)
 Any changes made to a specific version of your API should not break your contract with existing users.
 If you need to make a change that will break that contract, create a new major version at a separate URL path.